Toussidé: Paleolake

 Trou Au Natron was once filled by a freshwater lake during the last glacial maximum.
 Fed by meltwater from snow, this lake persisted for several thousands of years.
-Aside from a lake level drop between 14,900–14,600 years before present, the lake existed until about 12,400 years before present.
+Aside from a lake level drop 14,900–14,600 years before present, the lake existed until about 12,400 years before present.
 Later analysis suggested that there was no late Pleistocene lake stage and that Trou au Natron was filled with water between 8,645 calibrated radiocarbon years ago to about 4,425 calibrated radiocarbon years ago, thus at the same time as lakes in the lowland.
-Charophyte algae (such as Chara globularis and Chara vulgaris), diatoms, gastropods, golden algae, sponges and stromatoliths lived in the lake.
+Charophyte algae (such as Chara globularis and Chara vulgaris), diatoms, gastropods, golden algae, sponges, and stromatoliths lived in the lake.
 Ferns and mosses colonized the margins of the crater.

 The lake reached maximum depths of at a minimum 300–350 m, at least once reaching 500 m.
 Such a large size, relative to its catchment, has raised the question of where this water came from.
 The formation of such a lake during the glacial maximum was probably dependent on orographic precipitation transported by the subtropical jet stream.

 Geology

 The Tibesti mountains are part of a volcanic province that reaches from Libya into Chad and covers a total surface area of about 100,000 km2.
 The Tibesti Mountains have been volcanically active since the late Cenozoic, with one old volcanic unit being dated to 17 million years ago.
 While all the higher peaks are volcanoes, not all of Tibesti is formed by volcanic material; the volcanoes have developed on top of a basement uplift.

 The terrain beneath Toussidé is formed by Precambrian schists and sandstones, including the Nubian Sandstone.
-A thick layer of ash has covered much of the terrain and with the exception of the younger volcanoes only few parts of the terrain crop out.
+A thick layer of ash has covered much of the terrain and, with the exception of the younger volcanoes, only few parts of the terrain crop out.
 Several of these outcrops can be found east of Trou au Natron.
 The volcanism of the Tibesti has been subdivided into several series.

 The volcano has erupted rhyolite, trachybasalt bordering on trachyandesite, which define a subalkaline/hyperalkaline suite.
-The lavas contain phenocrysts of augite, olivine, plagioclase and sanidine.
+The lavas contain phenocrysts of augite, olivine, plagioclase, and sanidine.
 The cones in Trou au Natron are andesitic.
-Yirrigué conversely has erupted peralkaline rhyolite, while Ehi Timi erupted rhyolite and trachyte and Ehi Sosso only rhyolite.
+Yirrigué conversely has erupted peralkaline rhyolite, while Ehi Timi erupted rhyolite and trachyte, and Ehi Sosso only rhyolite.
 The formation of Trou au Natron has been accompanied by the eruption of bedrock material.